airdcpp-web/airdcpp-create-extension/README.md

 ### Preparation

 You must have [node.js](https://nodejs.org) installed.
 This starter project will automatically transpile your code with [babel](https://babeljs.io) to make many of the latest language features run with older version of node.js.
+However, installing the latest LTS version for devepment use is highly recommended (the version offered by package managers may be somewhat outdated).

 - Download the [latest available release](https://github.com/airdcpp-web/airdcpp-create-extension/releases) and extract it to any location on your system
 - Run `npm install` inside the root extension directory